morissonmaciel/vscode-tsc-compiler/README.md

 * Build automatically `.ts` TypeScripts files changed in editor
 * Detect any `tsconfig.json` definition file in current workspace

 > Note: the extension can detect only the first `tsconfig.json` file in the first `workspace`.
-Support for mutiple folders workspace coming soon.
+Support for multiple folders workspace coming soon.

 ## Requirements